HackerYijia/EaglerRendered/README.md

 # EaglerRendered

-Hello this is NoxShadow YT / HackerYijia / NotionJunar.
-As many as you know, Replit has a data transfer limit of 10GiB a month, for large servers, this can be easy throtted.
-And EaglerCraft is facing Mojiang's DMCA for porting the game files to javascript via TeaVMC Compiliatation, allowing players , especially students, to play the game without owning a license.
-Especially when now Replit is transiting to paid-only: https://blog.replit.com/hosting-changes
+## Description

-This project meant to run EaglerCraft Bungeecord, on render.com, which offers a free subdomain nicer than projectname.username.repl.co.
+EaglerRendered is a project to run EaglerCraft Bungeecord server on render.com, a web hosting platform with free subdomains and better performance than Replit, which has a 10GB data transfer limit for free accounts.

-# Deployment
+## Deployment

+1. Register for a Render.com account
-Go to render.com, register for a account, fork this project as a Docker repo.
+2. Fork this repository as a Docker repository

-# Contribution
-Via PR
+2. [Optional] Build and run the Docker container with `docker-compose up`

+## Contributions

+Contribution is welcome via pull requests.

-# License
+## License

-You are not allowed to use this for commerical usage.
-Copyright NX Cooperation, do not disturb.
+This project cannot be used commercially.
+It is subject to NX Cooperation's intellectual property.
+Unauthorized use is prohibited.